 Just as quickly, the light of Elaine’s medallion is snuffed out.
 One of the spectral beings turns its head, points at the cleric.
 The medallion is ripped from her fingers.
 Still attached to the chain around her neck, the medallion swings around her head and yanks Elaine backwards, tightens around her throat as it drags the young woman and lifts her off the ground.
 Feet desperately seeking out the stone floor, Elaine is pulled up into the air, coughing and choking, the medallion extended up behind her as though pulled by unseen hands.
 She kicks and squirms, face turning red.

-Scarlet swings through one of the Guardians again, cries out in fury.
+Scarlet slashes through one of the Guardians again, cries out in fury.
 “I can’t do a thing!”

 Hamfrd is back on his feet, stepping in front of the spectral figures, swinging his mace.
-The two Guardians seem unconcerned by the giant man and his mighty weapon passing through their incorporeal bodies.
+The two Guardians seem unconcerned by the giant man or his mighty weapon passing through their incorporeal bodies.
 He narrowly avoids a spectral sword that slashes towards him.

 Scarlet, still holding her injured hand against her body says, “Ham, don’t let them touch you.”

 The two Guardians continue to advance, ignoring Hamfrd.
-Their attention once again fully on Jake and the crown.
+Their attention is once again fully on Jake and the crown he holds.

 Scarlet and Mathos are now at Elaine’s side.
-The cleric hangs in the air, choked by the chain of her medallion.
+The cleric hangs in the air, choked by the taut chain of her medallion.
 They each take a leg and together lift Elaine up, easing the pressure on her throat.
-She’s able to slip the chain over her head and off.
+She is able at last to slip the chain over her head and off.
 Scarlet and Mathos lower the cleric, coughing and wheezing, to the stone floor.
-The medallion drops to the stones nearby.
+The medallion clatters to the ground nearby.

 “Ham!” he calls out to the warrior.
 “Catch.”
 He tosses the crown to the big man, who snatches it out of the air.

-The spectral Guardians turn from the swordarm and begin to advance on Hamfrd.
+The spectral Guardians turn at once from the swordarm and begin to advance on Hamfrd.

 “It’s the crown!” shouts Jake.
 “They’re drawn straight to the crown.”
 The Guardians are now moving away from him.
-He calls out to Hamfrd.
+He calls out to Hamfrd, an idea forming.

 The big warrior throws the crown back.